dorjeduck/kamo/README.md

 I started this journey by porting the KAN Python implementation from [ML without tears](https://mlwithouttears.com/2024/05/15/a-from-scratch-implementation-of-kolmogorov-arnold-networks-kan/) to Mojo.
 This has been an excellent introduction to the world of KANs for me.
 One nice aspect of this clean implementation is its flexibility; it can be instantiated as either a KAN or a classic MLP, allowing for various comparisons and experiments.
 For now, my focus here is on understanding the fundamental concepts, rather than on performance or implementing all aspects of KANs.

-For more details on KANs, you can visit the GitHub repository associated with the referenced paper: [pykan](https://github.com/KindXiaoming/pykan).

 ## Empowering edges